 Very little is known about Saxon furniture but it must have been basic and heavy such as wooden benches and tables although upper class Saxons liked having tapestries on their walls.
 There were no panes of glass in windows, even in a Thane's hall.

 In Saxon times a rich man and his entire household lived together in one great hall.
-In the Middle Ages the great hall was still the centre of a castle but the lord had his own room above it.
+In the Middle Ages the great hall was still the center of a castle but the lord had his own room above it.
 This room was called the solar.
-In it the lord slept in a bed, which was surrounded by curtains, both for privacy and to keep out draughts.
+In it the lord slept in a bed, which was surrounded by curtains, both for privacy and to keep out drafts.
 The other members of the lord's household, such as his servants, slept on the floor of the great hall.
 At one or both ends of the great hall there was a fireplace and chimney.
 However in the Middle Ages chimneys were a luxury.

 About 1180 for the first time since the Romans rich people began to have panes of glass in the windows.

 Medieval furniture was very basic.
 Even in a rich household chairs were rare.
 Often only the lord sat on one so he was the 'chairman'.
 Most people sat on stools or benches.
 Rich people also had tables and large chests, which doubled up as beds.
 Rich peoples homes were hung with wool tapestries or painted linen.
 They were not just for decoration.
-They also helped keep out draughts.
+They also helped keep out drafts.
 In the Middle Ages furniture (for the rich) was usually made of oak.

 16th Century Furniture